courtney-laraut/assignment-1-courtney-hawkins/ReadMe.md

 * Commit All Required Files to GitHub in a new Repository
 * Create a pull request and a new Branch
 * Merge Changes Back to Main Branch

+Additional features were added to the project that are subject to approval as follows:

+* Sticky header
+* Hover function of navigation bar
+* Favicon